Day of the Dead/Día de los Muertos

 - Visual arts interdisciplinary connections

-On the Day of the Dead, November 2nd, Mexicans celebrate death as a part of life.
-Visit an ofrenda or altar to explore the elements of this festival through hands-on artifacts.
-Then make a take-home craft.
+On the Day of the Dead, November 1 and 2, Mexicans celebrate death as a part of life.
+Visit an ofrenda or altar to explore the elements of this festival through artifacts.
+Download templates and instructions to make a take-home craft.
 Choose at the time of reservation either calacas (skull masks) or cempasúchils (paper flowers).
-This presentation encourages student participation, including discussion and handling artifacts.
-The class takes place in the Encounters with the Americas galleries.
+This presentation encourages student participation, including discussion.
+The class takes place in the Encounters with the Americas galleries and is also available in Spanish.
+The class is 45 minutes.

 - Day of the Dead/El Día de los Muertos Information Sheet